NeuzaSousa/NeuzaSousa/README.md

 - 👋 Hi, I’m @NeuzaSousa
 - 👀 I’m interested in...
 Computers and the internet
-- 🌱 I’m currently learning... fullstack developement with Java and Angular and C
+- 🌱 I’m currently studying...
+Computer Science and Engineering (Bachelor's Degree)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on...
 - 📫 How to reach me... neuzarssousa@gmail.com

 <!---